xukechun/Vision-Language-Grasping/README.md

 python setup.py install
 ```
 ### Assets
-We provide the processed object models in this link (TODO).
+We provide the processed object models in this [link](https://drive.google.com/drive/folders/1WxKDFXJktoqiP0jmkDZrMCcNNBx5u-YM?usp=drive_link).
 Please download the file and unzip it in the `assets` folder.

 ## Training